 First observation, the characters are bigger in Ninja Commando, and they offer a level of detail considerably above its rival.
 Even the various enemies and Bosses are pretty hefty, and often fill a good part of the playground, while the enemies are more numerous on the screen in Desert Breaker.
 Nevertheless backgrounds and sprites are unflattering!
 Few colors, bland environments, repetitive and unoriginal Bosses...
 ADK made its game much smarter, enjoying the time travel theme to provide incredible fauna and flora, according to well designed and varied scenery.

-Ninja Commando is not a model of decomposition, but it is still doing honorably.
+Ninja Commando is not a model of decomposition, but it is still decent.
 The sprites are decently animated and large, the action sustained and the whole achievement is worthy of the system, with some impressive zooms and effects.
 This being said, the game suffers a few slowdowns, especially when playing two simultaneously.
 This is also the case in Desert Breaker with three players.
 Anyway, Sega's game is doing quite well, taking into account the impressive amount of sprites on the screen.
 Nevertheless, its animation is still pretty basic compared to NC, with some details completely botched and in fact, nothing very surprising all through the game.

 Creativity is poor on both sides concerning the musics: a majority are uninspired while very few might be remembered, both in Ninja Commando and Desert Breaker.
 ADK's game takes a neat advantage with the quality of its sampling, but also thanks to its well-chosen sound effects.
 Nothing really memorable on both sides, but the YM2610 once again ridicules its opponent.